vsivsi/meteor-job-collection/README.md

 ## Job API

-New jobs objects are created using the following JobCollection API calls:
+New `Job` objects are created using the following JobCollection API calls:
 * `jc.createJob()` -- Creates a new `Job` object
 * `jc.makeJob()` -- Makes a `Job` object from a job document (as retrieved from MongoDB)
-* `jc.getJob()` -- Get a `Job` object from the jobCollection by `id`
+* `jc.getJob()` -- Get a `Job` object from the jobCollection by Id
 * `jc.getJobs()` -- Get multiple `Job` objects from a jobCollection using an array of Ids

-The methods below may be performed on job objects regardless of their source.
+The methods below may be performed on `Job` objects regardless of their source.
 All `Job` methods may be run on the client or server.

 ### job.depends([dependencies]) - Anywhere
 #### Adds jobs that this job depends upon (antecedents)